IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 that are both internally diverse, while significantly enriched in the most desirable.

+The other thing to note is that you have x Million molecules and need to select 1000, it is very unlikely that anything beyond the top 20 or 50k molecules will be relevant, so a potentially large calculation can often be short circuited by simply discarding the vast majority of the candidates, which are very unlikely to be selected anyway.

 ## Inter Collection Diversity
 If two collections are to be compared, there are many approaches.